Updated 3/27/15. These common skin myths might come as a surprise, so be sure you’re not making these mistakes.

 If you see the light of day when you are at work, then this daylight is also seeing your skin and causing unnecessary exposure that contributes to aging.
 Why get UV damage when you’re not even getting a tan for it?
 Here’s a simple test to see if you’re getting damage indoors.

-Be sure to find a sunscreen compatible with your skin type (like Daily Protection SPF 30 or Age Defense Moisturizer SPF 30) and apply it generously 365 days a year, inside and out.
+Be sure to find a sunscreen compatible with your skin type (like Daily Protection SPF 30) and apply it generously 365 days a year, inside and out.
 Be sure to dust on a SPF mineral powder like ColoreScience SPF 50 Mineral Powder to ensure your skin is extra protected.
 Be sure to apply it to your neck, too.

 Skin Myth #2 The higher the number, the better it is when it comes to the sunscreen.